Strength Training for Men Over 50 – Introduction

 As you get into your later years, your muscles and joints become less resilient and more prone to injury.

-This will ensure your aging muscles and joints are ready for what you are about to do.
+A better warm-up will ensure your aging muscles and joints are ready for what you are about to do.

-A warm-up consists of three main components:
+A proper warm-up consists of three main components:

 - Pulse raiser – 5-10 minutes of easy to moderate cardio to raise your temperature and perfuse your muscles with oxygenated blood.